utopia-foss/utopia/doc/guides/tutorial.rst

 ^^^^^^^^^^^^^^^^
 Often times when analyzing a model, it becomes necessary to compare the behaviour of the model for different sets of parameters.
 For example, in the case of the ``ForestFire`` model, one would want to extract the effect of the ``p_lightning`` parameter on the cluster size, and run different simulations for different values of these parameters to achieve that.

-Another use case for running multiple simulations is that you might want to generate some statistics by averaging over mutliple simulation runs.
+Another use case for running multiple simulations is that you might want to generate some statistics by averaging over multiple simulation runs.
 To that end, one would change the ``seed`` parameter that is used to initialize the random number generator; by choosing a different seed, the sequence of random numbers in the probabilistic functions is changed.

 .. note::